 Gusto makes processing both payroll taxes and income taxes simple and easy.
 Fixed rates are set up within the system, so the funds are automatically withheld from employee paychecks during each pay run.
 It also withdraws the matching Social Security and Medicare tax amounts from the business’ bank account to cover the employer’s portion of these taxes.
 Try it today for free for 30 days.

 What Are Payroll Taxes?

 When you begin to process payroll, you’re responsible for collecting all payroll taxes (FICA taxes) due.
 These funds are allocated for Social Security and Medicare.
-In 2022, both employer and employee pay 7.65% (6.2% and 1.45%, respectively) on the first $147,000 of their earnings.
+In 2023, both employer and employee pay 7.65% (6.2% and 1.45%, respectively) on the first $160,200 of the employee’s earnings.
 There is also an additional Medicare tax for those earning $200,000 and above.

 Additional Medicare Tax

 Married Filing Jointly

 Head of Household

 Although unemployment tax isn’t officially recognized as a payroll tax per the IRS, you’re still responsible for paying it.
 It’s a tax that’s paid by employers, and rates differ depending on previous claims filed against your business and how long you’ve been operating.
 For more details, check out our guide to FUTA Taxes.